 - Presents an extension of the relaxation methodology to the new class of applied dynamic systems, namely, to hybrid and switched control systems

-Academic Researchers and PhD candidates from Electrical Engineering or / and Applied Mathematics faculties (technical and regular Universities, academic Research Centers).
+Academic Researchers and PhD candidates from Electrical Engineering and/or Applied Mathematics faculties (technical and regular Universities, academic Research Centers).
 R&D departments of electrical / electronic companies (research engineers, developers).
 R&D departments of aerospace engineering companies (research engineers, developers).
-Books can also be included into a PhD qualification program in Control Engineering, Applied Mathematics, advanced Computer Science and Mathematical Economics
+Can also be included into a PhD qualification program in Control Engineering, Applied Mathematics, advanced Computer Science and Mathematical Economics

 2. Mathematical Background